solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Whiteboard design session/WDS trainer guide - Migrate and modernize case for Linux and OSS DB to Azure.md

 2. Security is extremely important when integrating the on-premises network and workloads with Microsoft Azure.

-3. Improve the business continuity and disaster recover position of the workloads that are migrated to Azure.
+3. Improve the business continuity and disaster recovery position of the workloads that are migrated to Azure.

 ### Customer objections

 1. What are the options to roll back to the on-premises VMs if the migration fails?

-2. What options does Azure provide for utilizing existing Red Hat Subscription to save on Red Hat enterprise Linux (RHEL) VM cost in the cloud?
+2. What options does Azure provide for utilizing existing Red Hat Subscription to save on Red Hat Enterprise Linux (RHEL) VM cost in the cloud?

 3. Securing and monitoring our on-premises workloads is extremely important.
 What options does Azure offer to extend this into the cloud?